-Application Forms can be downloaded here or are available from The Housing Officer, Southern Sheltered Housing Joint Board, Commissioners Office, Town Hall, The Promenade, Port St Mary, IM9 5DA.
+Application Forms can be download here or are available from The Housing Officer, Southern Sheltered Housing Joint Board, Commissioners Office, Town Hall, The Promenade, Port St Mary, IM9 5DA.
 Telephone: 832101.
 The Guidance Notes can be downloaded here

 The Housing Officer can offer advice and assistance in completing the form.

 You will need to provide the following documents to support your application:

 - Proof of Income – Your last 3 payslips or benefit slips and most recent Income Tax return to confirm weekly or monthly income.
 If you are self-employed you will need to show your audited accounts for the previous two years or tax returns.

 - Proof of Savings & Investments – Copies of your last six months bank statements for all accounts held by the applicant(s).

 - Health & Welfare – If you have mobility/health/welfare issues, please enclose the Support for Housing Form completed by your Health/Welfare professional.
 (Forms can be supplied by the office upon request).